 Kids are sponges, and they learn so fast.
 And as parents, we tend to assume that kids will learn lots of things just by.. osmosis.
 Just because “everyone knows that”.
-But we do our children a disservice when we fail to teach them directly and deliberately, even when it seems so basic and so fundamental, we want to assume they already know.
+But we do our children a disservice when we fail to teach them directly and deliberately, even when it seems so basic and so fundamental.
 Sometimes, though, we assume they’ll just know.
 Because knowing how to teach your child is a skill we need to learn.

 We need to do better.